 Have you ever asked yourself the question, “Should I put my prices on my website?”

 Funny as it may sound, this is the second most asked question I get.
-Which is we are revisiting this topic in this episode.
 I can see how the question plagues people yet I don’t think that people need to spend as much time “worrying” about it as they do.
 It is important to make a decision and then move on.
-You need to know how to make make a strategic decision about what’s right for your business.
+This is a strategic decision and what’s right for your business won’t be good for someone else.

 I recently ran a poll on LinkedIn around this and what happened as a result was fascinating.
 People we very passionate about their views on the subject – there were 3 “camps”.
 The “yes”, the “no” and the “it depends” camp.
 While there was a clear winner in the poll (see results here) it was interesting that each camp had significant support (i.e. votes).
 Your responses were very insightful too.